 </div>

-The Boostrap grid is fully responsive.
-For example, if we want a column to take 4 units on large device, 8 units on medium, and 12 units or small devices, we add the following three classes to it:
+The Bootstrap grid is fully responsive.
+For example, if you want a column to take 4 units on large devices, 8 units on medium devices, and 12 units on small devices, add the following three classes to your container:

-It is also fully customizable.
-We can change:
+The Bootstrap Grid is also fully customizable.
+For example, you can change:

-For instance, to use Material Design breakpoints, you can add this piece of code to _variables.scss
+For instance, to use Material Design breakpoints, you can add the following piece of code to the _variables.scss file:

 $grid-breakpoints: (